 No one could have predicted a catastrophic incident such as this; and yet, as a leader, you are trying to prevent your ship from sinking.
 You’ve spent years providing for the success of your company.
-Now it is time to make sure that you not only stay afloat, but you reach future shores of success.
+Now it is time to make sure that you not only stay afloat, but you reach future shores of success by keeping payroll costs fully funded.

-What a PPP Audit May Mean for Your Business
+What a PPP Audit May Mean for Business Owners

 As the captain of your ship, you’ve weathered many storms.
 You’ve sailed enough open water to know there are more risks that you cannot see, both below and above the waterline, than the ones that stand before you.
 You need to preserve a “tomorrow” for your crew and there is no shame in doing what must be done to assure that.
 Turning back to port may set you back, but it won’t sink the ship.
 After all, you’ve worked too hard to seemingly let it all ride in the hands of fate.